The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms

-The second variant of the method of gaps, which is based on data-driven gaps consists also in two steps:~$(i)$ To express the generalization error as the expectation (with respect to a probability measure on the models) of a particular data-driven gap (see \cite[Equation~$(75)$]{zouJSAIT2024}); and~$(ii)$ To exploit the closed-form expressions for data-driven gaps presented in Section~\ref{SecDataDrivenGaps} to obtain expressions for the generalization error.
+The second variant of the method of gaps, which is based on data-driven gaps, also consists of two steps:~$(i)$ To express the generalization error as the expectation (with respect to a probability measure on the models) of a particular data-driven gap (see \cite[Equation~$(75)$]{zouJSAIT2024}); and~$(ii)$ To exploit the closed-form expressions for data-driven gaps presented in Section~\ref{SecDataDrivenGaps} to obtain expressions for the generalization error.
 This second variant was the method of proof used in~\cite{zouJSAIT2024} to obtain the first exact expression \cite[Theorem~$10$]{zouJSAIT2024} for the generalization error of arbitrary machine learning algorithms.
 Using the same method of proof, other closed-form expressions \cite[Theorem~$11$ and Theorem~$13$]{InriaRR9539} have been obtained.
 The expressions obtained via this second variant of the method of gaps are surprisingly flexible, as they depend on parameters that can be arbitrarily chosen subject to mild conditions.
 However, these expressions are developed under the assumption that datasets consist of data points that are independent and identically distributed.
 Interestingly, this assumption has been relaxed in~\cite{InriaRR9599} while adapting the method of gaps, as presented in this work, to the case of federated supervised machine learning algorithms.